 This dotted journal I got has 100 gsm paper.
 I had no idea what it meant.
 The last time I bought a bond paper said it was 70 gsm.
 Based on my understanding between those two, the higher, the thicker the paper is.
 It is nice to have thicker pages because there are times I write heavily.

 I am not sure if I am using the right term for this.
 To test it out, I took a sheet out of the notebook to test if it will bleed through to the next page.
-I don’t wanna mess with the new journal yet so I have to tear it off the notebook and placed it on top of a page from my old journal.
+I don’t wanna mess with the new journal yet so I have to tear it off.
 I tested some of my current pens and markers.
 So far there was no bleeding through the other page.
 The only time it did was when I placed the Sharpie on top of the page for few seconds.
 With normal writing, it doesn’t bleed.

 The back of the paper to see the ghosting of each pen used to test it